StudioGIB/Open-Air-Workshop/README.md

 ### Materials and techniques

-Wooden structure, as the materials have to be assembled on site.
+Lightweight materials, as the shed will have to be assembled on site.
+Concerning this, glass it is unlikely it will be used.

-### Architecture - Ethos - Values :
+### Architecture - Ethos - Ecology :